pscott/attestation_slashing_protection/README.md

 ## Running tests
 There are two PoC in this repo.
 The first is a Rust version and the second a Python version.
-The Python version needs revision, and tests are lousy.
+The **Python version needs revision**, please look at the Rust one.
 To run Rust tests:

 `cd rust_poc; cargo test`